The best places to live in Aberdeen

 Recommended neighbourhoods in Aberdeen

 This is an area close to the centre of Aberdeen.
-Properties here are a mix of large traditional granite houses and semi-detached villas.
+Properties here are a mix of traditional granite terraced houses as well as freestanding homes.
 There are also a number of modern developments in this part of town where expats can find luxury penthouses with a range of facilities.

-The area is very popular with young executives who enjoy a high standard of living and wish to be close to the city centre.
-The West End is well-connected to the rest of Aberdeen through the city’s bus network.
+The area is popular with young executives who enjoy a high standard of living and wish to be close to the city centre.
+The West End is well connected to the rest of Aberdeen through the city’s bus network.

-Old Aberdeen is the name given to the area located to the north of the city.
+Old Aberdeen is the name given to the area located to the north of the city centre.
 This area is home to the University of Aberdeen.
 Here expats will find small cottages and large old houses with lots of character.
-The area is highly sought-after, however, and it can be difficult to find properties available for rent.
+The area is highly sought after, though, and it can be difficult to find properties available for rent.

-Old Aberdeen’s location and large properties make accommodation there generally expensive.
+The desirable location and the area's large properties make accommodation in Old Aberdeen fairly expensive.
 The area is popular with those looking to be close to the city centre while also enjoying an element of historic charm.

-This is a popular residential area northwest of Aberdeen’s city centre.
-Residents have access to excellent local shopping facilities and reasonably priced accommodation.
-Housing in Rosemount mainly comprises terraced properties, but there is an increasing number of modern apartment complexes.
+A popular residential area northwest of Aberdeen’s city centre, Rosemount gives residents access to excellent local shopping facilities and reasonably priced accommodation.
+Housing in Rosemount mainly comprises Victorian-style terraced houses, but an increasing number of modern apartment complexes are being built.

-This is a quaint area and expats living here should take the opportunity to support the local boutique stores, and Rosemount's many parks and green spaces make it perfect for expats who enjoy a healthy outdoors lifestyle.
-Rosemount is very popular with couples and artistic types.
+This is a quaint area and expats living here should take the opportunity to support the local boutique stores.
+Rosemount is highly popular with couples and artistic types.
+The area's many parks and green spaces make it perfect for expats who enjoy a healthy outdoors lifestyle.

-Cults is a family-friendly suburb on the western edge of Aberdeen on the banks of the River Dee.
-The area is known for its historic granite buildings.
+Cults is a family-friendly suburb perched on the banks of the River Dee, well known for its historic granite buildings.
 Houses in the area are large and often come with spacious gardens, making them perfect for expats with children.

-Despite being relatively close to the city, Cults maintains an element of village life and many people live here to escape the hustle and bustle of the city.
-It’s a great place to raise children, as there are many parks and a range of schools.
+Despite being relatively close to the city, Cults maintains an element of village life and many who live here prefer the area's tranquillity compared to the hustle and bustle of the city.
+It’s a great place to raise children, as there are many parks and a number of good schools.